-Unlike mammograms for breast cancer, there’s no standard yearly screening test available for ovarian cancer yet.
+Unlike mammograms for breast cancer, there’s no standard yearly screening test available for ovarian cancer.
 In fact, there are no recommended screening tests for ovarian cancer in women who do not have symptoms and are not at high risk of developing the disease, the American Cancer Society points out.

-If you do have symptoms or are high risk, a transvaginal ultrasound test will likely be conducted to check for a tumor in the ovary, but it can’t reveal if the mass is cancerous or benign, only a biopsy can do that.
+If you have symptoms or are high risk, you will likely have a transvaginal ultrasound test to check for a tumor in your ovary, but it can’t reveal if the mass is cancerous or benign.
+Only a biopsy can do that.

 You may also have a CA-125 blood test because it measures the amount of a protein called CA-125, which is often found in high levels when women have ovarian cancer.
-However, a CA-125 is not often used as a screening test because elevated CA-125 levels may be caused by non-cancerous conditions, such as pelvic inflammatory disease.
+But a CA-125 is not often used as a screening test because non-cancerous conditions, such as pelvic inflammatory disease, can cause elevated CA-125 levels.
 What’s more, not every woman with ovarian cancer has elevated levels of CA-125.

-So, for now, the best way to be proactive to help protect yourself is to understand what ovarian cancer is and to discuss any potential symptoms, risk factors, and concerns you have about the disease with your doctor.
+The best way to protect yourself is to understand what ovarian cancer is and to discuss any potential symptoms, risk factors, and concerns you have about the disease with your doctor.